hpcclab/oaas-sdk2-py/docs/reference.md

 ## Type System

+### Enhanced Serialization System

+The OaaS SDK features a unified serialization system that provides comprehensive type support for both RPC parameter handling and state management.
+This system automatically handles serialization/deserialization of complex Python types with performance monitoring and detailed error handling.

 ### Supported Types

 The OaaS SDK natively supports these Python types for method parameters and return values: